ACT Test Information

 The evidence that homeschoolers are academically excellent is nothing new, but further confirms that home schooling works and is an enduring trend in education.

 The SAT is a three-hour test that measures verbal and mathematical reasoning skills students have developed over time and skills they need to be successful academically.
 Many colleges and universities use the SAT as one indicator among others-class rank, high school GPA, extracurricular activities, personal essay, and teacher recommendations of a student's readiness to do college-level work.
 SAT scores are compared with the scores of other applicants, and the accepted scores at an institution, and can be used as a basis for awarding merit-based financial aid.

 The SAT is scored on a scale of 200-800 (for math and verbal) and is typically taken by high school juniors and seniors.
 The test is administered several times a year.
-For more online sample questions and prep products, visit the ____.

 For more info on the ACT test and ACT practice test go here: KAPLAN ACT Test Prep

 If you are interested in reading more on this topic, please read: Kaplan SAT Test.